sanity-io/content-source-maps/README.md

 ## Example

-Imagine these three independent JSON documents exists:
+Imagine these three independent JSON documents exist:

 A document representing the author “George Orwell”: